danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 PgSearch.multisearch("chicken soup").limit(10)
 ```

-Example output:

-Disregard "weird" recipe titles due to faker and trying to make large number of unique titles, the recipes table is seeded with 100,000 recipes.
+Example output (the slightly odd recipe titles are an artifact of synthetic seed data designed to guarantee uniqueness at scale):

 ```
 [#<PgSearch::Document:0x00000001224e4260